Severson-Group/docs.amdc.dev/source/accessories/amds/firmware/index.md

 3. There is no robust CRC error detection on the data transmission from the AMDS to the master device, although the UART parity is used.
 Future improvements could add a footer CRC to ensure the received message at the master is valid.
 Error correction codes could also be used to further increase the communication robustness in high EMI environments (e.g. SECDED).
 There is no free lunch: all of these methods would increase the data transmission latency from the AMDS.

 4. There is no need to transmit the data from all eight sensor cards if they are not all populated.
-Theorhetically, a user could run the AMDS interface MUCH faster with fewer sensor cards installed, if changes are made such that only real data acquired from a populated sensor card are transmitted back to the master.
+Theorhetically, a user could run the AMDS interface MUCH faster with fewer sensor cards installed, if changes are made such that only real data acquired from populated sensor cards are transmitted back to the master.